 Towable Classes of RVs

-When it comes to the “cool” factor, teardrops have to be my favorite.
-They have that classic, vintage aerodynamic design that just looks, well, cool.
+When it comes to the “cool” factor, teardrops have to be my favorite because they have that classic, vintage aerodynamic design that just looks, well, cool.
 Most have a small outdoor kitchen and usually sleep two.
 These RVs are lightweight and can be towed with a small SUV.
+These campers range in size from 10 to 20 feet and can weigh up to 4,000 pounds.
+The price range for teardrops range from as little as $5,000 up to and over $20,000, depending on size, brand, and amenities.

 Fifth Wheel Travel Trailers